Customer Privacy Notice

 - ask us to stop processing your personal information in certain circumstances.

 If you wish to exercise these rights please contact firstname.lastname@example.org for more details on how to do this.

 Further information can also be found on the Information Commissioner’s Office website (www.ico.org.uk)

 Contact and Feedback

-If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated.
+If you have any queries or wish to raise a complaint on how we have handled your personal data, please contact our Data Protection Officer at:

 If at any time you are not satisfied with our response or believe we are processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office (www.ico.org.uk).

 Any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.

 Sensitive personal data such as information about an individual’s

 - biometrics (where used for ID purposes)